 Another day, another crippling global cybersecurity breach.
 Just as these words are being written, the world is reeling from the current cyberattack of the moment, the so-called WannaCry malware.
 An estimated 200,000 victims were cited across 150 countries by the European police agency Europol.
 The auto manufacturer Renault shut down, and hospital computers across the United Kingdom were frozen.
 As per usual, the pundits are calling it a teachable moment, but how many such learning experiences are really needed before the world at large takes serious action in defense of data and information security?

-With AV’s continued migration to IP infrastructure, suffice it to say that the risk is clear and present, and the need to secure AV systems from malicious software is critical.
+With AV’s continued migration to IP infrastructure (AV over IP (opens in new tab)), suffice it to say that the risk is clear and present, and the need to secure AV systems from malicious software is critical.
 Cybersecurity for audiovisual systems is new territory for the AV integration community, but you don’t need to be a security expert to implement key safeguards from the outset of your system designs.

 “AV security issues are mainly focused around network segmentation and management—if they are focused on security at all,” said Theresa Payton, CEO of Fortalice Solutions and former White House chief information officer.
 “The main priority is the network traffic for audiovisual data and ensuring delivery and quality.
 However, as my team has seen through experience, that lack of security makes them extremely easy to disrupt.”